outlinesecurity/minigrep/README.md

 # minigrep

 A small command line program to search a file for a query.
+Build with `cargo build`

 ## Examples